magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_evening-sitting.md

 been established in the mind.

-At this point, some people might have doubts arising, because it is here that can arise.
+At this point, some people might have doubts arising, because it is here that *nimittā* can arise.
 These can be of many kinds, including both forms and sounds.
 It is here that all sorts of unexpected things can arise in the course of the practice.
-If do arise (some people have them, some don’t) you must understand them in accordance with the truth.
+If *nimittā* do arise (some people have them, some don’t) you must understand them in accordance with the truth.
 Don’t doubt or allow yourself to become alarmed.

 At this stage, you should make the mind unshakeable in its concentration and be especially mindful.
 Some people become startled when they notice